RILAB/bis101/lecture06.md

 Smaller N -> more drift; Bigger N -> less drift

-Draw on board 6 individuals  (1 AA 3 Aa 2 aa ) (can do X^2 and show sample is in HWE)
+Draw on board 6 individuals  (1 AA 3 Aa 2 aa ) (can do X^2 and show sample does not reject HWE)

 - If this is whole pop.: (calculate freqs.) use die roller app to pick mates for next gen.
 - Recalculate freqs. (has evolution happened?)